 The creation of a further institution, the Federal Ministry of Education and Science (Bundesministerium für Bildung und Wissenschaft BMBW) not within the Act. but by legislative decree, is a further identified institutional change.
-This is a ministry with limited responsibilities and executive power which the predominantly Conservative Lander regarded with some suspicion 15, considering it a creation of the SPD controlled Federal Government.
-Because the BMBWs brief the oversight of education in the Republic, the Lander this as evidence of a further erosion of their autonomy in educational matters within the individual Land 16.
-An additional responsibility or the BMBW was the preparation of the draft Rahmeniehrplane, the theory element of Ausbildungsordnung produced bу the Bundesinstitut für Berufsbildung Forschung or BBF, each of which was to be implemented in the Berufsschule, falling within the Länder jurisdiction.
+This is a ministry with limited responsibilities and executive power which the predominantly Conservative Länder regarded with some suspicion15, considering it a creation of the 15PD controlled Federal Government.
+Because the BMBWs brief was the oversight of education in the Republic, the Lander saw this as evidence of a further erosion of their autonomy in educational matters within the individual $Land^{16}$.
+An additional responsibility or the BMBW was the preparation of the draft Rahmeniehrplane. the theory element of the Ausbildungsordnung produced by the Bundesinstitut für Berufsbildung Forschung or BBF, each of which was to be implemented in the Berufsschule, falling within the Länder jurisdiction.

-Under agreement with the Konferenz der Kultusminister or KMK, both Ausbildungsordnen and Rahmenlehrplane were to be be debated and approved by the Vocational Committee before adoption.
+Under agreement with the Konferenz der Kultusminister or KMK, both Ausbildungsordnen and Rahmenlehrplane were to be p debated and approved by the Vocational Committee before adoption.
 (See Appendix L for adoption procedures.)
 Whilst the procedure tended to be a 'rubber stamp' operation it was not without its problems.
 According to Herr Heinz Wirtz, secretary to the Vocational Committee of the KMK:

-"They (the Land representatives) agree to everything on the table and then go home and do their own thing!"
-17
+"They (the Land representatives) agree to everything on the table and then go home and do their own thing:" 17

-In Wirtz's opinion, 18 this is how the BGJ came to be offered in its two forms, school and cooperative.
+In Wirtz's opinion,18 this is how the BGJ came to be offered in its two forms, school and cooperative.